Culture of the Netherlands: Comic strips

-Children's comic book series Miffy (Dutch: Nijntje) by Dick Bruna has been published in over 50 languages, and predates the similarly drawn Hello Kitty by over ten years.
+The children's comic book series Miffy (Dutch: Nijntje) by Dick Bruna has been published in over 50 languages, and predates the similarly drawn Hello Kitty by over ten years.

 Music and dance

 The Netherlands has diverse musical traditions, ranging from folk and dance to classical music and ballet.
 Traditional Dutch music is a genre known as levenslied, meaning 'song of life', to an extent comparable to French chanson or German schlager.
 These songs typically have a simple melody and rhythm, and a straightforward structure of couplets and refrains.
 Themes can be light, but are often sentimental and include love, death and loneliness.
 Traditional musical instruments such as the accordion and the barrel organ are a staple of levenslied music, though in recent years, many artists also use synthesizers and guitars.
 Artists in this genre include Jan Smit, Frans Bauer and the late André Hazes.

 More than most other non-English speaking European countries, the Netherlands has remained closely in tune with US and British trends since the 1950s.
 Contemporary Dutch rock and pop music (Nederpop) originated in the 1960s, heavily influenced by popular music from the USA and Britain.
 In the 1960s and 1970s, the lyrics were mostly in English, and some tracks were instrumental.
 Bands such as Shocking Blue, (the) Golden Earring and Focus enjoyed international success.
 As of the 1980s, more and more pop musicians started working in the Dutch language, partly inspired by the huge success of the band Doe Maar.
 Today, Dutch rock and pop music thrives in both languages, with some artists recording in both.
 Current symphonic metal bands Epica and Within Temptation, as well as jazz/pop singer Caro Emerald are having some international success.
 Contemporary local icons include rock singer Anouk, country pop singer Ilse DeLange, rock band Kane and Dutch-language duo Nick & Simon.

 Early 1990s Dutch and Belgian house music came together in Eurodance project 2 Unlimited.
 Selling 18 million records, the two singers in the band are the most successful Dutch music artists to this day.
 Tracks like "Get Ready for This" are still popular themes of U.S. sports events, like the NHL.
 In the mid 1990s Dutch language rap and hip hop (Nederhop) also came to maturation and has become popular in the Netherlands and Belgium.
 In the 21st century, artists with North African, Caribbean and Middle Eastern origins have profoundly influenced this genre.